stac-extensions/card4l/optical/README.md

   Thus this requirement is not captured in this document.
 - 3.3 (SR): Measurement Normalisation is not required and it was not clear in which form this should be provided.
-  Thus this requirement is not captured in this document, but we have added a link relation type to link to information on measurement normalisation.
+  Thus this requirement is not captured in this document, but we have added the link relation type `measurement-normalization` to link to information on measurement normalisation.
-- 4.1 (SR): This requirement doesn't list any direct requirements for the metadata.
+- 4.1 (SR): CARD4L lists no specific requirements thus it's missing in this document.